maxime-morel/fixer-api-php/README.md

     $symbols = $fixer->symbols->get();

-This will return a list of symbols (ISO 4217 Currency Code) as a simple object:
+This will return a list of symbols (ISO 4217 Currency Code) as a simple array:

-    stdClass Object
+    Array
     (
         [AED] => United Arab Emirates Dirham
         [AFN] => Afghan Afghani